-Clause 41: Climate change reporting by public bodies
+Clause 21: Climate change reporting by public bodies

-This clause requires the Department to make regulations, within 18 months of the Act achieving Royal Assent, to impose climate change reporting duties on specified public bodies.
-The clause defines what a public body is, and under subsection (3) identifies some of the aspects that the regulations can make provision for reports to contain.
+This clause enables the Department to make regulations to impose climate change reporting duties on specified public bodies.
+The clause defines what a public body is and under subsection (3) identifies some of the aspects that the regulations can make provision for reports to contain.
 Subsection (5) further identifies some of the elements which the regulations can cover.